stanfordjournalism/stanford-progj-2022/exercises/bash_drill.md

 # output the first line
 head -1 animals.txt

+# Or print the last lines of a file
+tail -1 animals.txt

+# Search the file for the word dog
+grep dog animals.txt

 # Sort the words in the file
 sort animals.txt

-# Search the file for the word dog
+# Note this doesn't change the underlying file
-grep dog animals.txt
+cat animals.txt

 # Sort the animals.txt and save the sorted list to animals_sorted.txt
 sort animals.txt > animals_sorted.txt